 The number of Asian immigrants in the United States has increased exponentially over the last 50 years, and Asia is now the second-largest region of birth of U.S. immigrants.
 The growth of this population dates to the abolition in 1965 of national-origin quotas that barred immigration from Asia.
 This article delves into key data on Asian immigrants, from settlement and employment patterns to immigration pathways, and more.

 Use this data tool—referred to as “one addictive interactive map”—to examine immigrant populations by country of origin and destination.
 Find out how many Americans live in Mexico, how many Ukrainians in Russia, or Filipinos in Saudi Arabia, for example.

 Whether as migrant-sending or migrant-receiving locations—or both—many countries have rich, complex international and internal migration histories.
 MPI's online journal, the Migration Information Source, offers profiles of more than 70 nations.
 Written by leading scholars, these profiles delve into countries' migration histories, demographics, policymaking, and more.

-The Asian born accounted for more than a quarter of the total U.S. foreign-born population in 2000.
-MPI's David Dixon looks at the social and economic profiles of the foreign born from Eastern, Southeastern South Central and Western Asia.
+The Caribbean born accounted for almost 10 percent of the total U.S. foreign-born population in 2000.
+MPI's Julia Gelatt and David Dixon look at the social and economic profiles of the foreign born from this region.